data-psl/data-psl.github.io/preparatory-week.md

 ---
 layout: page
 title: "PSL Preparatory Weeks"
-description: "Preparation courses on machine learning, 2022"
+description: "Preparation courses on machine learning, 2023"
 header-img: "img/dauphine-back.jpg"
 ---

 This year, the transverse program for data sciences of PSL proposes two preparatory weeks :
-- **The preparatory week on basics** in math and data science (starting the 29th of August).
+- **The preparatory week on basics** in math and data science (starting the 21th of August).
 The students will follow it **remotely and autonomously**.
 For each part, video lectures, exercise sheets and lab sessions (Python notebooks) will be provided.
-- **The preparatory week on machine learning, bigdata, and  ethics**  (5 to  10 Sept.
-2022)
+- **The preparatory week on machine learning, bigdata, and  ethics**  (from the 30th of August to the 6th of September 2023)

 Both weeks are open to all master and PhD students from PSL.
 Subject to availabilities, students from other universities can also